Robelek/AiSD-GraGO/README.md

 # GO game

-GO game for the Algorithms and Data Structures Course (Gdańsk University of Technology)
+GO game for a course (Gdańsk University of Technology)